vitorluuiz/P5.js/README.md

 ### CirclesBox 1.0.1

-- New method to detect circle collisions, now only truly unknown collisions are tested.
+- New method to check circle collisions, now only truly unknown collisions are tested.
 - Better usage of Object-oriented programming.
 - Wall collisions are now more stable, with a lower error rate.
 - Initial X, Y position doesn't match with others circles in canvas.
 Preventing double spawn in the same space.